 When you receive a Request for Cooperation, you have several options.

 The short answer is that we cannot tell you as complaints are filed anonymously.
 However, as an Association, we only average about 5 complaints per month.
 With over 3,500 lots and an average of 40+ violations per month, the majority of violations are written because of routine checks from our ECC Field Representative.

 As Fall and Winter approach, we could experience storm and wind damage to not only our oak trees but other varieties as well.
-For the branches that break off you do not need a permit to trim the excess branch off.
+You do not need a permit to trim the excess branch that has broken off.
 If you wish to do any other oak tree trimming apart from the storm damage, you will need to submit for an oak tree trim approval.
 If you are just trimming mistletoe, no submittal is needed.
 However, if you will be removing major branches or an entire tree, you will need to complete a submittal form and receive approval from the ECC.
-These forms may be obtained at the BVSA office and are available in the Document Library on this site.
+These forms may be obtained at the BVSA office and are available in the Document Library on this site under ECC Documents.
 Of course, take any safety measures necessary.
 For emergency action tree trimming, approvals can be processed in 24 hours or less.
 For further information, please call the ECC Staff at 821-5537 ext.
 222 or 211 or email us at ECC@bvsa.org.